kimyu0112/terminal_project/README.md

 ### Features

-- **Realtime currency converter**: Users can enter the amount, the currencies they want to conver from and convert to.
+- **Realtime currency converter**
+  Users can enter the amount, the currencies they want to conver from and convert to.
 The app will calculate result using real-time exchange rates fetched from external API Frankfurter.

-- **Historical currency converter**: This feature allows users to choose a specific historical date for currency conversion.
+- **Historical currency converter**
+  This feature allows users to choose a specific historical date for currency conversion.

-- **List of currency codes**: List of currency codes is provided to assist users who are unsure of the appropriate codes to use.
+- **List of currency codes**
+  List of currency codes is provided to assist users who are unsure of the appropriate codes to use.

 Link to the GitHub repository can be found [here](https://github.com/kimyu0112/terminal_project).